cooper/quiki/doc/technical/wiki.md

 	// like FmtTitle except that all text formatting has been stripped.
 	// suitable for use in the <title> tag
 	Title string `json:"title,omitempty"`

+	// page description as extracted from the special @page.desc variable.
+	Description string `json:"desc,omitempty"`

+	// page keywords as extracted from the special @page.keywords variable Keywords []string `json:"keywords,omitempty"`
 }
 ```